 Ithaca College's program in physical therapy is designed as a six year freshmen-entry level BS/DPT program which culminates in a doctorate in physical therapy (DPT).
 While freshman entry to the program is the norm, transfer opportunities may be available.
-Applications for transfer (internal) may be possible, but opportunities may be limited and are competitive and based on available space.
+Applications for transfer (internal) may be possible, but opportunities may be limited, are very competitive, and based on available space.
 Transfer is typically very limited and the number of opportunities varies from year to year.
 We anticipate there will be very few if any opportunities for transfer during academic year 2016-17.

 The six year BS/DPT curriculum consists of three years of pre-professional coursework (freshmen-junior) and three full years of professional coursework (senior-grad year II).
 After the senior year, students graduate with a B.S. in Clinical Health Studies.
 Please note: All students (including transfer students with undergraduate degrees) must successfully complete the IC undergraduate degree in Clinical Health Studies and achieve a minimum cumulative GPA of 3.00 to be eligible for the graduate portion of the program; we do not accept students directly into the graduate portion of the program.

 See the DPT curriculum item to the right for a link to a listing of required coursework and the breakdown for undergraduate and graduate professional coursework.